 A lot of people believe that in order to be fit you need to kill yourself at the gym, everyday or so.

 The more fitness is advancing and we learn about the human body, the more we're convinced it doesn't need to be that way.

 Listen to what Firas Zahabi, one of the smartest (MMA) trainer in the world, say about it in the Joe Rogan Experience.

 It's cool if you love to kill yourself at the gym and lift heavy weight, but it doesn't need to be like that.

 Find something that you can do everyday, not something that you will do for 3 weeks before you lose your motivation and get back to your old habits.

-The key is there.
-You need to find something that you're gonna do over and over.
+The key is here.
+You need to find something that you're gonna enjoy doing over and over.